Wills and Probate: everything you need to know

 Who should I choose to be my witnesses?

-What things should I cater for in my Will?
+What things should I include in my Will?

 - Appointment of executors;